Klaveness-Digital/cypress-parallel/README.md

 Options:
-  -v, --version                    output the version number --cypress-run-command <cmd>      specifies the command to run cypress (in non-interactive mode), defaults
+  -v, --version                    output the version number --cypress-run-command <cmd>      specifies the command to run cypress (in non-interactive mode), defaults to 'npx cypress
-                                   to 'npx cypress run' or 'yarn cypress run' depending on how invoked --node <index>:<count>           specifies number of buckets and which to run --knapsack <path>                specifies the path to the knapsack file (default: "knapsack.json") --disable-knapsack-output        disables knapsack output (default: false) --unweighed-strategy <strategy>  strategy to utilize for unweighed test files ('estimate' (default) |
-                                   'distribute') (default: "estimate")
-  -h, --help                       display help for command
+                                   run' or 'yarn cypress run' depending on how invoked --node <index>:<count>           specifies number of buckets and which to run --knapsack <path>                specifies the path to the knapsack file (default: "knapsack.json") --read-knapsack <path>           specifies the path to the knapsack file to read --write-knapsack <path>          specifies the path to the knapsack file to write --disable-knapsack-output        disables knapsack output (default: false) --unweighed-strategy <strategy>  strategy to utilize for unweighed test files ('estimate' (default) | 'distribute') (default: "estimate") -h, --help                       display help for command
 ```